TheSpaceDevs/.github/profile/README.md

 ### Latest News ⌛
 - <a href="https://spacenews.com/capstone-attitude-control-restored/" >🔗</a> **[SpaceNews]** CAPSTONE attitude control restored
 - <a href="https://www.nasaspaceflight.com/2022/10/expedition-68-iss/" >🔗</a> **[NASASpaceflight]** Expedition 68 underway as Crew-4 prepares to return home
+- <a href="https://spaceflightnow.com/2022/10/08/two-intelsat-video-relay-satellites-ride-to-orbit-on-spacex-rocket/" >🔗</a> **[Spaceflight Now]** Two Intelsat video relay satellites ride to orbit on SpaceX rocket
 - <a href="https://www.teslarati.com/starlink-support-ukraine-exceed-100m/" >🔗</a> **[Teslarati]** Starlink support for Ukraine will exceed $100M by end of year
 - <a href="http://www.nasa.gov/press-release/nasa-to-provide-update-on-dart-world-s-first-planetary-defense-test" >🔗</a> **[NASA]** NASA to Provide Update on DART, World’s First Planetary Defense Test
-- <a href="https://spacenews.com/eutelsat-says-satellite-jammers-within-iran-are-disrupting-foreign-channels/" >🔗</a> **[SpaceNews]** Eutelsat says satellite jammers within Iran are disrupting foreign channels

 ### Launch-related News 🚀